ktorio/ktor-documentation/topics/sse_client.md

 Optionally, you can configure the plugin inside the `install` block by passing the supported properties of the [SSEConfig]() class.

+[//]: # (TODO: Check and update the status of reconnection before release)

 * Use the `reconnectionTime` property to specify a reconnection time.
 If the connection to the server is lost, the client will wait for the specified time before attempting to reconnect.

-> Note that the `reconnectionTime` property is currently not supported.
+> Note that reconnection is currently not supported.
 > To learn more, see [](http-client_engines.md#configure).
 >
 {style="note"}